techmaharaj/Testkube-Ephemeral-Environment/README.md

 # Testkube Ephemeral Environment

-This example shows how to perform testing using Testkube in ephemeral envrionments.
+This example shows how to perform testing using Testkube in ephemeral environments.
 Everytime a new PR is raised, a new kind cluster will spin up, install Testkube, perform testing, fetch the results and destroy the cluster.

 ## Setup